cea-hpc/modules/doc/source/modulefile.rst

 .. mfcmd:: set-alias alias-name alias-string

- Sets an alias or function with the name *alias-name* in the user's environment to the string *alias-string*.
+ Sets an alias with the name *alias-name* in the user's environment to the string *alias-string*.
 For some shells, aliases are not possible and the command has no effect.
 When a *modulefile* is unloaded, :mfcmd:`set-alias` becomes :mfcmd:`unset-alias`.

 .. mfcmd:: set-function function-name function-string